Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

-where $\hat{S}(t)$ is the estimator for the unbiased survival function.
-The utility of the log-rank score in the CIT algorithm is to assign the univariate scalar value $U_i^{lt}$ to the multivariate response \(\Y_i\), so the algorithm can execute in the same way as in the univariate numeric response case.
-For the estimation of the unbiased survival function \(\hat S(t)\), \textcite{fu2017survival} employees the Kaplan-Meier (KM) estimator with a risk adjusted set
+where $\hat{S}(t)$ is the estimator for the unbiased survival function $S(t)$.
+The utility of the log-rank score in the CIT algorithm is to assign the univariate scalar value $U_i^{LT}$ to the multivariate response \(\Y_i\), so the algorithm can execute in the same way as in the case of the univariate numeric response.
+For estimating the unbiased survival function, \textcite{fu2017survival} uses the Kaplan-Meier estimator with an adjusted risk set

 which corresponds to the NPMLE of the conditional likelihood \(\mathcal{L}_C\) without specifying any distribution for \(A\) \parencite{wang1991nonparametric}.